 Report illegal use

 Details on licensing and establishing a cannabis retail operation are available from the provincial government.
 Physical retail locations will be subject to provincial government regulations and the terms of licenses granted by the Alberta Liquor and Gaming Commission.

 A municipal development permit is required before a company can be issued a provincial cannabis retail license.

 The process for applying for a retail cannabis outlet in Strathcona County will be the same as applying for other provincially regulated outlets, such as liquor stores.

 - Development permit application checklist for retail cannabis (183.5 KB)

 Cannabis - growing and processing

 All businesses must first obtain a development permit before operating in Strathcona County.
-Applicants must apply to the federal government for a licence and receive all the necessary approvals to become a licensed producer for medical purposes.
+Applicants must apply to the federal government for a licence and receive all the necessary approvals to become a licensed producer.

 Strathcona County's Land Use Bylaw has been updated to address and place land use regulations on licensed cannabis growing, production, distribution and processing facilities, to reflect changes in federal regulations.

 While the legalization of cannabis is a federal decision, provinces and municipalities each have areas of responsibility.